On-Page SEO

 What is a Comments Tag?

-A comments tag is a piece of code used in HTML and other programming languages to include non-executable text within the code.
+A comments tag is a piece of code inserted in the HTML code and other programming languages to make the code understandable.

-These comments are text-based annotations that developers add to their code to provide additional information or to explain certain parts of the code.
+These comments are in the form of text and developers add them to the code to provide additional information or explanation about certain parts of the code.
+The comment tags are ignored by the web browsers and are not visible to the users.

 <!-- This is a comment -->